-Colon cancer is a cancer of the digestive system that starts in the colon, which is part of the large intestine.
+Colon cancer is a cancer of the digestive system that starts in the colon, part of the large intestine.
 Because it has many similarities to rectal cancer, the two cancers are often referred to as colorectal cancers.
-In most cases, colorectal cancers develop slowly over many years and are treatable if diagnosed early; regular screening for colon cancer is critical.
+In most cases, colorectal cancers develop slowly over many years and are treatable if diagnosed early.
+Therefore, regular screening for colon cancer is critical.

 In 2007 (the most recent year for which statistics are available), 142,672 Americans were diagnosed with colorectal cancer, including 72,755 men and 69,917 women.
 Excluding skin cancers, colon cancer is the third-most-common cancer in the United States.
 Over 90 percent of cases occur after the age of 50.